lucamozzz/bear/README.md

 Attributes which contain the name of a place can be used in guards by using `$` sign followed by the name of the attribute.
 For example, if the value of `attribute1` is `place1`, writing `$attribute1.attribute_name == value` is the same as writing `place1.attribute_name == value`.
 The same approach can also be used for assignments.

 Moreover, it is possible to refer to an environmental attribute related to more places by using the `PLACES` keyword.
 For example, using the `PLACES.attribute_name == value` expression as a guard, will return `true` if least one place will have 'attribute_name' set to `value`, `false` otherwise.
-When using this approach for performing assignments, the name of the first place that has 'attribute_name' set to `value` will be returned, `null` otherwise.
+When using this approach for performing assignments, the name of the first place that has `attribute_name` set to `value` will be returned, `null` otherwise.

-BEAR makes it possible to save an environmental BPMN collaboration model by clicking on the **Save** button and to upload one by clicking on the **_Open_** button.
+BEAR makes it possible to save an environmental BPMN collaboration model by clicking on the ***Save*** button and to upload one by clicking on the **_Open_** button.
 When uploading a model, a .zip file containing the .bpmn file and the space .xml file will have to be provided by the user.

 ## **Animation with BEAR**